Flappy-BoilerMaker/Flappy-One/README.md

 # Flappy-One

-**Flappy-One** is an iOS game app inspire by Flappy Bird and Nyancat.
+**Flappy-One** is an iOS game app inspire by Flappy Bird.

-* Player touch then screen to make Nyancat fly and avoid obstacles.
+* Player touch then screen to make Object fly and avoid obstacles.

 * Share your score to social media

-* view other people's score by location in map
+* view other people's score on rank board

 * One-click to take screenshot and share it to firends

-The App made by Apple Xcode using swift 3.
+The App made by Apple Xcode using swift 3 and Firebase.

 ## User Stories